History of socialism: Revolutionary socialism and the Soviet Union

 The Soviet achievement in the 1930s seemed hugely impressive from the outside, and convinced many people, not necessarily Communists or even socialists, of the virtues of state planning and authoritarian models of social development.
 This was later to have important consequences in countries like China, India and Egypt, which tried to copy some aspects of the Soviet model.
 It also won large sections of the western intelligentsia over to a pro-Soviet view, to the extent that many were willing to ignore or excuse such events as Stalin's Great Purge of 1936–38, in which millions of people died.
 The Great Depression, which began in 1929, seemed to socialists and Communists everywhere to be the final proof of the bankruptcy, literally as well as politically, of capitalism.
 Socialists were unable to take advantage of the Depression to either win elections or stage revolutions.

-Labor governments in Britain and Australia were disastrous failures.
 In the United States, the New Deal liberalism of President Franklin D. Roosevelt won mass support and deprived socialists of any chance of gaining ground.
 In Germany, it was the fascists of Adolf Hitler's Nazi Party who successfully exploited the Depression to win power, in January 1933.
 Hitler's regime swiftly destroyed both the German Communist Party and the Social Democratic Party, the worst blow the world socialist movement had ever suffered.
 This forced Stalin to reassess his strategy, and from 1935 the Comintern began urging a popular front against fascism.
 The socialist parties were at first suspicious, given the bitter hostility of the 1920s, but eventually effective Popular Fronts were formed in both France and Spain.
 After the election of a Popular Front government in Spain in 1936 a fascist military revolt led to the Spanish Civil War.
 The crisis in Spain also brought down the Popular Front government in France under Léon Blum.
 Ultimately the Popular Fronts were not able to prevent the spread of fascism or the aggressive plans of the fascist powers.
 Trotskyists considered Popular Fronts a "strike breaking conspiracy" and considered them an impediment to successful resistance to fascism.
-When Stalin consolidated his power in the Soviet Union in the late 1920s, Trotsky was forced into exile, eventually residing in Mexico.
-He maintained active in organising the Left Opposition internationally, which worked within the Comintern to gain new members.
-Some leaders of the Communist Parties sided with Trotsky, such as James P. Cannon in the United States.
-They found themselves expelled by the Stalinist Parties and persecuted by both GPU agents and the political police in Britain, France, the United States, China, and all over the world.
-Trotskyist parties had a large influence in Sri Lanka and Bolivia.